himmAllRight/himmAllRight-source/content/post/upgrading-ipad-pro-2021.md

 <div class="caption">The 2021 iPad Pro includes a ultra wide front camera, to use with the new center stage feature</div>
 </center>

-There are a few factors that had me decide to upgrade with this generation of the iPad Pro.
+There are a few factors leading me to upgrade with this generation of the iPad Pro.
 First, I still can get a good bit of trade-in value for it, and I'm not sure how long that will last with my iPad.
 If I want to trade it in with Apple, I am limited to their store.
 While I could use the credit on a